The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Review database logs for any indicators of prior exploitation
+• Review web server and database logs for historical evidence of exploitation

 Patch Information